aws-samples/aws-security-odyssey/SID402Workshop/3_AutoSecRemediation/README.md

 12. Click the **Allow** button.
 The page will close and you will return to the Lambda **Basic Information** page.

-13. Click Create function
+13. Click **Create function**

-14. For Code entry type select Upload a .ZIP file
+14. For Runtime select Python 2.7

-15. Click the Upload button under Function Package and upload the [awsconfig_lambda_security_group.zip](https://s3-us-west-2.amazonaws.com/sid402-artifacts/lambda/awsconfig_lambda_security_group.py.zip) file.
+15. For Code entry type select **Upload a file from Amazon S3**

-16. For Runtime select Python 2.7
+16. Click the Upload button under Function Package and upload the [awsconfig_lambda_security_group.zip](https://s3-us-west-2.amazonaws.com/sid402-artifacts/lambda/awsconfig_lambda_security_group.py.zip) file.

 17. In the Handler field enter awsconfig_lambda_security_group.lambda_handler